See Your Creations on the Pages of Threads Magazine!

 8. When in doubt, hire a professional.
 If you don’t own a good camera, or don’t like the results of your photography, consider taking your garment to a professional photographer.
 A quick trip to the local department store or mall photographer will do the trick — just request a neutral background, and be prepared to style the garment as you want it.
 Bring along a dress form if you have one; if not, consider bringing a large design board (foam core or insulation foam) covered with fabric.
 If you plan to use the photographs for more than entering the contest, be sure to inquire about the copyright.

-Enter your projects to the Reader’s Closet now.
+Enter your projects to the online Gallery now.